Preschool Frequently Asked Questions

 We have evacuation and emergency response systems in place to best protect the students and staff in our program.
 We conduct periodic fire/evacuation/security drills for the entire building, including the Preschool.

-Please note that the only way to enter the DECJCC during school hours is through the entrance on Q Street.
-Members must show their ID to enter the building and parents will be given an ID card to show at the front desk.
-It is important that the doors to the Q Street entrance be securely closed behind you.
+Please note that the only way to enter the DCJCC during school hours is through the entrance on Q Street.
+Members must show their ID to enter the building and parents will be given an ID badge to show at the front desk.
+You will also need this ID badge to enter the Preschool wing of the building.

 If you have questions about these and other security systems in place, please contact us.